stutiarora20/Ukrainian-Supplies-Delivery-Project/README.md

 # Ukranian TSP Project
-Part of an "Intro to AI" final project that calculates the shortest route possible through Ukraine's 50 largest cities.
+Project started as a part of an Artificial Intelligence course.
+Uses TSP to calculate the shortest route possible through Ukraine's 50 largest cities using Google Maps API data!

 # How to use